CMMB South Sudan History

 Focusing on Local Priorities

-CMMB received the Damien-Dutton Award for our medical support toward eradicating leprosy.
+CMMB received the Damien-Dutton Award for our medical support toward eradicating Hansen’s Disease (leprosy).

 Serving Children with Disabilities